Skip to content

 Don’t:

-• Mix pip and uv in the same project
+• Mix pip and uv in the same project workflow

 • Run tools globally instead of with uv run or uvx

-• Skip lockfiles for reproducibility
+• Skip lockfiles when reproducibility matters

 Do: